 There is also a tour of Mount Elgon’s famous Arabica coffee processing plants which support local farmers.

 Nature lovers can indulge themselves in one of three trails – the all-day Namugabwe Cave Trail, passing through BaMasaba community land and banana plantations to reach a bone-filled historical cave; the Dirigana Loop Trail to the Dirigsana Falls and Gabushana Cave past local markets and the “Walls of Death”, or three day walk to Sipi Falls, revealing the culture of the two neighboring tribes.

-Excellent birding opportunities exist around Kapkwai Forest Exploration Centre, in particular in the secondary forest and thick shrub along the loop trail to Cheptui Falls support the African Goshawk; Chubb’s Cisticola, White-chinned Prinia and African Blue Flycatcher among others.
+Birding at Mount Elgon national park is an Excellent opportunities exist around Kapkwai Forest Exploration Centre, in particular in the secondary forest and thick shrub along the loop trail to Cheptui Falls support the African Goshawk; Chubb’s Cisticola, White-chinned Prinia and African Blue Flycatcher among others.